-Craft Warehouse used some scrapbook paper and Mod Podge in this DIY canvas art project.
-You can pretty much use any paper on this one, like old gift wrappers.
-Experiment with this idea to get a different look or vibe.
-Just make sure that the designs or colors of the paper you will use will look good together.
+Craft Warehouse used scrapbook paper and Mod Podge in this DIY canvas art project, but you can pretty much use any paper for this one, like old gift wrappers.
+Experiment with this idea to get a different look or vibe – just make sure that the designs or colors of the paper you use will look good together.

 14. Herringbone Wall Art

 Scrapbook paper is popular for crafters and DIYers alike because of the many designs and patterns to choose from.
-In this art idea from Burlap & Blue, they used scrapbook paper, Mod Podge, foam brush, canvas, and scissors.
-As I’ve said before, you are free to use any paper you have for this kind of project.
-You can use construction paper, art paper or spare gift wrapping paper if you have.
-I just thought Washi Tape would also give you the same effect as scrapbook paper.
-It also has plenty of designs to choose from and available in almost all arts and crafts supply stores.
+In this art idea from Burlap & Blue, they used scrapbook paper, Mod Podge, a foam brush, canvas and scissors.
+As I’ve said before, you are free to use any paper you have for this kind of project – construction paper, art paper or spare gift wrapping paper if you have it.
+Washi Tape would also give you the same effect as it has plenty of designs to choose from and is available in almost all arts and crafts supply stores.

 15. 3D Wall Art

 This colorful 3D wall art from A Little Hut is made from scrap paper.
-The idea came to mind to make use of those scraps of paper from her finished projects.
+The idea came to mind when she was wondering how to make use of those scraps of paper she had leftover from her other finished projects.
 Cut scraps of paper into leaf shapes or any shape that you want, but not all at once.
 Variations on cut-out sizes will make this art work more appealing.
 Check out the blog for the step by step tutorial.

 16. Honeycomb Wall DIY Canvas

-Perfect for a baby’s nursery, a kid’s bedroom or playroom.
-This art idea from Positively Splendid used some contact paper to create those hexagon shapes for the honeycomb design.
-For the letters and the bee, you can use stickers available in arts and crafts supply stores.
+Perfect for a baby’s nursery, a kid’s bedroom or playroom, this art idea from Positively Splendid usess contact paper to create those hexagon shapes for a honeycomb design.
+For the letters and the bee, use stickers available in arts and crafts supply stores.

 17. Wall Filler Art

-Do you have walls that need a paint job, but your budget just won’t allow you to?
-Then try this art idea from Beach Brights.
-The art gave the walls a lift, a focal point.
-This does the job until you have the budget for a paint job if you still want it.
+Do you have walls that need a paint job, but your budget just won’t allow it?
+Try this art idea from Beach Brights.
+The art gives the walls a lift, a focal point which will do the job until you have the budget for a proper paint job.

 18. Simple And Quick Canvas Art

-Who said you need a lot of money to get a beautiful work of art?
-This art from Mindy of Finding Silver Linings just cost her a total of $4.99.
+Who said you need a lot of money for a beautiful work of art?
+This project from Mindy of Finding Silver Linings cost her just $4.99.
 Cool, right?
-Just grab some old fabric and use a staple gun to secure it on a canvas.
+Just grab some old fabric and use a staple gun to secure it onto a canvas.
 Voila!
-An instant art work.
+An instant piece of art work.

 19. Triangles and Potato Stamp

-I remembered how we used to make potato stamps when we were little kids.
-This art idea by Lola Gavarry is sure to bring some nostalgia of your happy childhood.
-If you have children, ask them to do the stamping part of the project.
-This for sure would make one memorable piece of art.
+If you remember how we all used to make potato stamps when we were little kids, then this art idea by Lola Gavarry is sure to generate some nostalgia of your happy childhood.
+If you have children, ask them to do the stamping part of the project which is sure to make one memorable piece of art.

 20. Circle Labels Wall Art

-I wonder where they used those round sticker labels in stationery shops.
-I think they are too small to put labels on.
-Then I see this.
+I used to wonder what they used those round sticker labels in stationery shops for.
+They always seemed too small to be useful, but then I saw this.
 For sure this is not the intended use of those stickers, but who cares.
-This art from Just Kali Rae sure made those circle sticker labels into good use.
+This art from Just Kali Rae sure put those circle sticker labels to good use.

 21. Drips on Abstract

-The drips on abstract style in this art by Kristen F David Designs made a beautiful combination.
-Create this art work with some swirls of the brush here and there.
-And then be amazed at how a simple art can bring so much life into a room.
+The drips on abstract style of this art by Kristen F David Designs makes a beautiful combinatio, and you too can create this art work with some swirls of the brush.
+Be amazed at how a simple piece of art can bring so much life into a room.

 22. Handprint Art

-From small keepsakes to decorating the walls, this art just never goes out of style.
-Here’s a twist on the old handprint art idea.
+From small keepsakes to decorating the walls, art just never goes out of style but here’s a twist on the old handprint art idea.
 If you want to try this DIY canvas art project, check out Fab Art DIY for more design inspirations.

 23. Brush Dab Technique

-Look at how classy this art looks like.
-Would you believe it was made just by doing some quick dabs of a paint brush?
-And the choice of colors made it more elegant!
+Look at how classy this art looks!
+Would you believe it was made with just some quick dabs of a paint brush?
+The choice of colors make it even more elegant!

 24. Pet Canvas Art

-Show how much you love your pets in your art works.
-Try this idea from Everyday Dishes.
-Make use of your favorite pet photo and turn it into this wonderful piece of art.
-Choose a photo showing your pet’s clear outline for easier cutting.
+Show how much you love your pets with your art works and try this idea from Everyday Dishes.
+Turn your favourite pet photo into a wonderful piece of art, but make sure to choose a photo showing your pet’s clear outline for easier cutting.
 Why buy those expensive pet arts when you can make your own?
 This even makes a good gift idea to fellow pet lovers as well.
 That, or a great business idea if you come to think of it.